atari-monk/prompting/package-prompt.md

 - **Bugs:** [bugs-url] *(if exists)*
 ````

-**Finally, provide a one-sentence summary at the very end, outside of the markdown, stating:**
-"This package is a TypeScript library configured for distribution as an npm package." **if** the `types` field and a `build` script using `tsc` are present.
-If not, do not include this sentence.

-**Now, please document the following `package.json` content:**
+- Similarly describe whatever more is in file
+- Describe overrall what this package is set up for
+- For example: this is npm package export ready, what is the stack and so on

+**`package.json` content:**